 You will be given a prescription for more painkillers when you are discharged from hospital.
 Further supplies of paracetamol or ibuprofen can be purchased in a supermarket.
-Please see your GP if further supplies of stronger pain relief are needed.
+Please see your GP for other painkillers that require a prescription.

 Bruising around the shoulder/upper arm and swelling in the arm is common after this surgery, but will gradually disappear over a few weeks.
 You may find it helpful to use an ice pack (or a packet of frozen peas) over the area.
 Place a damp tea towel between your skin and the ice pack, to protect your skin.
-Leave the ice pack on for 10 to 15 minutes and repeat several times a day.
+Leave the ice pack on for 10-15 minutes and repeat several times a day.
 Until your wound has healed, cover the dressing with a large plastic bag or cling film, to prevent it getting wet.

-What painrelief will I be given?
+What painkillers will I be given?